thoughtbot/maybe_haskell/release/maybe_haskell.md

 In the next chapter, we'll talk about *applicative functors*.
-If we think of a *functor* as a value in some context, supporting an `fmap` operation for applying a function to that value while preserving its context, *applicative functors* are functors where the value itself *can be applied*, i.e. it's a function.
+If we think of a *functor* as a value in some context, supporting an `fmap` operation for applying a function to that value while preserving its context, *applicative functors* are functors for which the value itself *can be applied*.
+In simple terms: it's a function.
 These structures must then support another operation for applying that function from within its context.
 That operation, combined with currying, will grant us more power and convenience when working with `Maybe` values.